 This is the land of the Adirondack cowboy.
 Beginning and ending in the Village of Lake George, the Dude Ranch Trail is a 40-mile loop passing horse ranches, lakeside resort villages, theme parks and services.

+Step on guide service for bus tour groups, minimum of 15, by advance reservation.
 Historical walking tours offered in various locations including Lake George by period attired guides.
 Designed to meet your interests, several itineraries are available.
-Reservations.
+These walking tours require some moderate to brisk walking ability on lawn, sloped surfaces as well as paved surfaces.

 Season: Jan - March